INFORMATION WE COLLECT

 All our partners and staff are obliged to keep your personal information confidential.
 We do not share information about you with any third parties unless that is indicated on the form or you agree to it.
 We take all reasonable precautions to keep it secure, but note that information in forms and emails is not encrypted and is no more secure than ordinary email.
 We will only disclose information about you if we are required to do so by law or if it is necessary in connection with legal proceedings.

 You are entitled to apply for a copy of any information we hold about you and to have any inaccurate information corrected.
 You are also entitled to request that we delete your data entirely from our records.
+To request a copy of your data or for it to be deleted, please use this form.

 We may revise this policy at any time.
 If it changes, this page will contain the updated version; please review it regularly